-Based on detailed review, the City eliminated the following nodes:

-- A (Dequindre and Maple)

-- G (Rochester and Wattles)

-- H (Livernois and Wattles)

-- L (Rochester and Long Lake)

-- M (Livernois and Long Lake)

-- S (Rochester and South)

-Concept Plans

-To best visually portray the intended vision for the nodes, three (3) concept plans were included.
-These concept plans include elements of mixed use, architectural quality, transitions between intensity on roadways to adjacent single-family neighborhoods, infill development, and landscape buffers.

-Future Land Use Plan

-The Future Land Use Plan was updated to reflect changes in Neighborhood Nodes.
-In addition, the Future Land Use Plan for Big Beaver Road on the northside of Big Beaver Road between Crooks and Coolidge is amended to be consistent with the existing zoning and land use pattern of the surrounding area, and to provide an appropriate transition.
+Based on detailed review, the City eliminated the following nodes: A (Dequindre and Maple) G (Rochester and Wattles) H (Livernois and Wattles) ne L (Rochester and Long Lake) M (Livernois and Long Lake) S (Rochester and South) Concept Plans To best visually portray the intended vision for the nodes, three (3) concept plans were included.
+These concept plans include elements of mixed e use, architectural quality, transitions between intensity on roadways to adjacent single-family neighborhoods, infill development, and landscape buffers. ut Future Land Use Plan al The Future Land Use Plan was updated to reflect S changes in Neighborhood Nodes.
+In addition, the Future Land Use Plan for Big Beaver Road on the northside of Big Beaver Road between Crooks and Coolidge is amended to be consistent with the existing zoning and land use pattern of the surrounding area, and to provide an appropriate surrounding died, and to provide an appropriate transition.